Is it possible to have blocked arteries but at the same time a low coronary calcium score?

 The calcium score is a numerical value that’s associated with the likelihood of having soft plaque heart disease.

-“A blocked artery means the narrowing in the artery is more than 70 percent narrowed, the point where blood flow is restricted,” says Dr. Larry Santora, MD, cardiologist, medical director of cardiac CT, and medical director of the Vascular and Wellness Center, Saint Joseph Hospital, Orange, CA, and author of “OC Cure for Heart Disease.”
+“A blocked artery means the narrowing in the artery is more than 70 percent narrowed, the point where blood flow is restricted,” says Dr. Larry Santora, MD, a cardiologist with Orange County Heart Institute and Research Center, and author of “OC Cure for Heart Disease.”

 Dr. Santora explains, “This is called ‘obstructive coronary artery disease.’
 There is a direct relationship between total calcium score and ‘obstructive disease,’ so if the calcium score is greater than 100, the chance of an abnormal stress test is greater than 3 percent.